BigMacCarrotBoi/CS125/README.md

 # CS125

-this is epsteins dating sim
+This program is a dating simulator/chatbot.

-poop